holochain/holochain-rust/doc/holochain_101/src/conductor_json_rpc_api.md

 The following explains the general JSON-RPC pattern for how to call a Zome function.

-Unlike `info/instances`, a zome function call also expects arguments.
-We will need to include a JSON-RPC `params` field in our RPC call.
+Unlike `info/instances`, a Zome function call also expects arguments.
+We will need to include a JSON-RPC `args` field in our RPC call.

 To call a Zome function, use `"call"` as the JSON-RPC `method`, and a `params` object with four items:
 1. `instance_id`: The instance ID, corresponding to the instance IDs returned by `info/instances`
 2. `zome`: The name of the Zome
 3. `function`: The name of the function
-4. `params`: The actual parameters of the zome function call
+4. `args`: The actual parameters of the zome function call
-    - (yes, it's a little confusing that a sub-field of `params` is also named `params`, but we are using an RPC method to call a zome function, so nested parameters are inevitable!)

 In the last example, the instance ID "test-instance" was returned, which can be used here as the instance ID.
 Say there was a Zome in a DNA called "blogs", this is the Zome name.
 That Zome has a function called "create_blog", that is the function name.

-> Any top level keys of the `params` field should correspond **exactly** with the name of an argument expected by the Zome method being called.
+> Any top level keys of the `args` field should correspond **exactly** with the name of an argument expected by the Zome method being called.

 **example zome function arguments**